 Most of fathers and a minority of mothers with children aged under 25 are employed full-time; on the other hand, the majority of mothers but only a minority of fathers are employed part-time.
 The age of the youngest child and the family situation have a strong influence on the employment situation of the mother.
-Mothers with a partner and the youngest child under 4 are significantly less likely to be employed than when the youngest child is aged between 4 and 12; but they are also more likely to be employed than lone mothers with child(ren) in the household.
-Lone mothers are not only more likely to be employed than mothers with a partner, but they also tend to have a higher work-time percentage.
+Mothers with a partner and the youngest child under 13 are less likely to be employed than when the youngest child is aged between 13 and 24; but they are also more likely to be employed than lone mothers with child(ren) in the household.
+Lone mothers are not only more likely to be employed than mothers with a partner, but they also to have a higher work-time percentage.

-Since 1992, the share of mothers who are economically inactive has clearly fallen.
-The share of mothers working part-time has risen and the share of mothers with higher work-time percentages has increased more significantly than that of mothers with smaller work-time percentages.
-Today, a smaller proportion of fathers work full-time than in 1992 and the proportion of fathers in part-time employment has slightly increased.
+Since 2010, the share of mothers who are economically inactive has fallen.
+The share of mothers working part-time has risen for the higher work-time percentages.
+Today, a smaller proportion of fathers work full-time than in 2010 and the proportion of fathers in part-time employment has slightly increased.